yezi-qwq/openairinterface5g/doc/ORAN_FHI7.2_Tutorial.md

 - A clear subject in your email.
 - For all the queries there should be [Query\] in the subject of the email and for problems there should be [Problem\].
 - In case of a problem, add a small description.
-- Do not share any photos unless you want to share a diagram.
+- Do not share any screenshots/photos unless you want to share a diagram.
 - OAI gNB/DU/CU/CU-CP/CU-UP configuration file in `.conf` format only.
 - Logs of OAI gNB/DU/CU/CU-CP/CU-UP in `.log` or `.txt` format only.
 - RU Vendor and Version.